davidmacro/frog2features/README.md

 ```

 # Frequently Asked Questions:

 ## What is FROG?
 [FROG](https://languagemachines.github.io/frog) is an integrated set of NLP-tools developed by Busser, Van den Bosch, Van der Sloot, & Van Gombel (2006; 2017).
 FROG takes raw text data as its input, and returns a preprocessed dataset which can be used for subsequent feature construction steps.
 Depending on the configuration used, FROG's preprocessing steps involve tokenization, lemmatization, part-of-speech tagging, morphological segmentation, syntactic dependency parsing, named-entity recognition and semantic

 ## What is the difference between FROG and Frog2Features?
-FROG is a stand alone application that produces preprocessed
+FROG is a stand alone application that produces preprocessed output.
+Frog2Features takes that output and creates a set of usable features.

 ## Will there be support for other languages?
+Possibly.